sonyarianto/pocketbase-docker/README.md

 Run it with `docker compose up -d`.
 Just `docker inspect pocketbase` for details.
 At this point I already can run Pocketbase on https://pocketbase.xxx.xxx or https://pocketbase.xxx.xxx/_/ for the admin page.

 ## Nginx config (my scenario, reverse proxy use case)

-I want to run Pocketbase on a subdomain called https://pocketbase.xxxx.xxx.
-I am using Cloudflare DNS.
-I have dedicated server with public IP.
-I already pointing from Cloudflare DNS to my public IP.
-I need to use Docker container to run everything.
-I have to setup reverse proxy using Nginx (container).

 ```
 server {